ukparliament/Orchestration/Functions/readme.md

 * the ability to log durations, recording the start and end times
 * Log messages as errors.

-Logs are managed by Operations Management Suite on the platform allowing:
+Logs are managed by Operations Management Suite (OMS) on the platform.
+Through OMS the following can be performed:
-* analysis
+*log analysis
 * alerting
 * historic storage